Jewish Istanbul: Where East Meets West

 About this talk

-Istanbul, a city of captivating contrasts, intertwines diverse religions and cultures, serving as the junction between two continents.
-A modern-day embodiment of ancient Constantinople, it presents a breathtaking panorama of towering minarets and domes surrounded by water, bathed in a golden glow by the sun.
+Istanbul, a city of striking contrasts, intertwines diverse religions and cultures while serving as the meeting point of two continents.
+A modern-day embodiment of ancient Constantinople, it offers a breathtaking panorama of towering minarets and domes, surrounded by water and bathed in golden sunlight.

-Within its many neighborhoods lie numerous synagogues, each with its unique narrative, telling tales of the Jews who built them and worshipped within.
-Join me in an exploration of the Jewish heritage sites of this amazing city.
+Scattered throughout its many neighborhoods are historic synagogues, each with its own unique story—testaments to the Jews who built them and worshiped within their walls.
+Join me on a journey through the Jewish heritage sites of this remarkable city.

-As a proud member of Istanbul's vibrant Jewish community, I invite you to acquaint yourself with the richness of the Turkish Jewish culture.
+As a proud member of Istanbul's vibrant Jewish community, I invite you to experience the richness of Turkish Jewish culture.

 About Nisya